5th Fetter

 We have made a lot of inquires for you to use where you follow the sting of attachments into the need, meet the need, detach the label and just stay with the bodily sensation.

-When you do that you will feel how it suddenly starts to shift from an icky sensation to being a moving insightful experience.
+When you do that you will feel how it suddenly starts to shift from an icky sensation, to being a moving insightful experience.
+And there will be no more reacting left.

 Enjoy